saylesss88/nix-book/src/nix/hardening_networking.md

 other hardening options work for it as well.

-- [NixOS Wiki LibreWolf](https://wiki.nixos.org/wiki/Librewolf), the options in the wiki make it less secure but more compatible with common websites.
+- [NixOS Wiki LibreWolf](https://wiki.nixos.org/wiki/Librewolf), the options in the wiki make it less secure and aren't recommended settings to use.

 - [LibreWolf Features](https://librewolf.net/docs/features/) You still need to enable DNS over HTTPS through privacy settings.